Grayming/Ming-Liu/README.md

    * 29/04/2019: Start my post-doc postion in Deakin University.
    * PhD thesis submitted in Feb.
 2019.
    * 1 Nov.
 2018: My paper "Learn to actively learn for Neural Machine Translation" is presented in CoNLL2018.
    * 17 Jul.
-2018: My paer "Learning How to Actively Learn: A deep imitation learning approach" is presentend in ACL2018.
+2018: My paper "Learning How to Actively Learn: A deep imitation learning approach" is presentend in ACL2018.

 # Papers
    * __Ming Liu__, Jinming Zhao.
 Unsupervised Text Summarization with Sentence Graph Compression.
 Accepted by SIGIR 2020.